FreakFrakFrok/Raspicam/README.md

 - Within the file explorer move files with .service extension from "/Edatasoluciones/" and paste them on the following folder: "/lib/systemd/system/"
 - From a console window run the following script: "sudo python3 /Edatasoluciones/Edata_CamValidation.py"
 - You will be asked to insert your Raspicam Activation Key
-- You're ready to start browsing the movement detection on our website<br/><br/>
+- You're ready to start browsing the movement detection on the website:<br/>https://www.edatasoluciones.com/raspicam/login<br/>

 Option 2<br/>What do you need:
 - Raspberry Pi with camera